gofynd/fdk-store/markdown/catalog/internal_/type-aliases/type-alias.ProductDetails.md

 > `optional` **rating\_count**: `number`

-- The number of ratings the product has received
+- The number of ratings the product has received.

 ***